Volunteering with Seatrees

 If you’re looking to get hands-on with Seatrees restoration work, our kelp restoration project at Tankers Reef in Monterey, California is always accepting volunteer divers.

-This project is run in partnership with Reef Check California and G2KR, and empowers divers to become 'citizen scientists' divers restoring kelp forests along the California coast.
+This project is run in partnership with Reef Check California and G2KR, and empowers divers to become “citizen scientists” restoring kelp forests along the California coast.
 Volunteers help with ongoing monitoring, urchin removal, and data collection to track kelp recovery.

-If you’re interested in joining, learn more and sign up here to get involved and join the team.
+If you’re interested in joining as a diver, learn more and sign up here to get involved and join the team.

 Plant your first Seatree, FREE!